jrochkind/scrub_rb/README.md

 ## Discrepency with MRI 2.1 String#scrub

-If there are more than one concurrent invalid byte in a string, should the entire block be replaced with only one replacement, or should each invalid byte be replaced with a replacement?
+If there is a sequence of multiple contiguous invalid bytes in a string, should the entire block be replaced with only one replacement, or should each invalid byte be replaced with a replacement?

 I have not been able to understand the logic MRI 2.1 uses to divide contiguous invalid bytes into certain sub-sequences for replacement, as represented in the [test suite](https://github.com/ruby/ruby/blob/3ac0ec4ecdea849143ed64e8935e6675b341e44b/test/ruby/test_m17n.rb#L1505).
 The test suite may be suggesting that the examples are from unicode documentation, but I wasn't able to find such documentation to see if it shed any light on the matter.